kyma-project/terraform-module/README.md

 BTP_KYMA_REGION = "westeurope"
 ```

-3. In the `main.tf`, provide the [required providers](#required-providers) and include the Kyma module as a child module.
+3. In the `main.tf`, ensure the [required providers](#required-providers) and include the Kyma module as a child module.

 ```tf